-Recently, several single model studies have investigated the response to climate drivers in isolation.
-Timothy Andrews et al. [2010] forced the HadGEM1 model with greenhouse gas, aerosol, albedo and solar insolation perturbations.
-They found strong correlations between the top of atmosphere forcing of a perturbation and the slow, temperature driven precipitation change, and between the modeled atmospheric absorption and the fast precipitation change.
-Kvalevåg et al. [2013] repeated the studies using the NCAR CESM1 model and the CAM4 atmospheric component.
-They found very similar overall results and correlations to Andrews et al. [2010], but a number of significant differences in response to otherwise identical climate perturbations.
+©2016.
+American Geophysical Union.
+All Rights Reserved.
+Recently, several single-model studies have investigated the response to climate drivers in isolation.
+Andrews et al. [2010] forced the HadGEM1 model with greenhouse gas, aerosol, albedo, and solar insolation perturbations.
+They found strong correlations between the top-of-atmosphere forcing of a perturbation and the slow, temperature-driven precipitation change and between the modeled atmospheric absorption and the fast precipitation change.
+Kvalevåg et al. [2013] repeated the studies using the National Center for Atmospheric Research (NCAR) CESM1 model and the CAM4 atmospheric component.
+They found very similar overall results and correlations to Andrews et al. [2010] but a number of significant differences in response to otherwise identical climate perturbations.

-No coordinated effort has however yet been made to compare the precipitation response to identical single driver perturbations across a broad range of models.
+No coordinated effort has, however, yet been made to compare the precipitation response to identical singledriver perturbations across a broad range of models.
 To perform such a comparison was the formative idea behind the Precipitation Driver and Response Model Intercomparison Project (PDRMIP).
 In the following sections, we present the first results of the PDRMIP effort, based on results reported by nine global climate models.
-The experiment design broadly follows that used in [Timothy Andrews and Forster, 2010] and [Kvalevåg et al., 2013], but with some differences implemented in order to allow as many models as possible to apply identical perturbations to their climate simulations.
-The details of the PDRMIP setup, aerosol distributions and simulations will be covered in a separate publication.
-Here, we present the first analysis of the PDRMIP precipitation responses to five climate drivers, and extend the analysis to separate the responses over ocean and various land regions.
-Upcoming publications will further explore the hydrological sensitivities, energy balances and circulation changes that underlie the present results.
+The experiment design broadly follows that used in Andrews et al. [2010] and Kvalevåg et al. [2013], but with some differences implemented in order to allow as many models as possible to apply identical perturbations to their climate simulations.
+The details of the PDRMIP setup, aerosol distributions, and simulations will be covered in a separate publication.
+Here we present the first analysis of the PDRMIP precipitation responses to five climate drivers and extend the analysis to separate the responses over ocean and various land regions.
+Upcoming publications will further explore the hydrological sensitivities, energy balances, and circulation changes that underlie the present results.

-Methods
+2. Methods